 The culmination of your studies is a full-length recital program held during your senior year.

 Vocal performance offers an outstanding foundation for graduate school.
-It can be studied as a single major or companion field of study for a double major.
-You can enhance your studies by adding a music emphasis to your major.
+You can enhance your studies by adding a specific emphasis to your major.

 Student success is a top priority.
 Small class sizes, individual attention and faculty mentoring are at the core of BW's Conservatory of Music programs.

 Experiential learning bridges classroom study with real-world opportunities.
-As an instrumental performance major, you’ll have numerous opportunities to demonstrate your musicianship:
+As a vocal performance major, you’ll have numerous opportunities to demonstrate your musicianship:

 - Regular studio classes